 Though not the easiest step of your podcast launch strategy, it’s an absolutely essential one.

 Bear in mind that a podcast is put together like a TV series.
 And just like a series, there is always an initial pilot episode, which afterward, characters and parts of the story get improved, altered, corrected or even entirely removed.

 Collect as much constructive feedback as you can; send your episode to people with a keen interest in the subject matter; listen and re-listen to your episode, keeping an ear out for the slightest imperfection… and seek to improve!

-People too often forget to emphasize just how much time is involved in creating a podcast. ⏳
+People too often forget just how much time is involved in creating a podcast. ⏳

 Try listening to the very first and the very latest episodes of your favorite podcast today and you’ll notice that it’s hugely improved!